 If you have previously agreed to us using your personal information, you may change your mind at any time by writing to or emailing us at firstname.lastname@example.org.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
+You may request details of personal information which we hold about you under the Data Protection Act 2018 (The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation, known as GDPR).
+In most cases we will not need to charge a fee.
 If you would like a copy of the information held on you please write to Dignity in Dying, 181 Oxford Street, London, W1D 2JT.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.